Sales Team Recruitment: A Comprehensive Guide to Building an Effective Team

 Craft your questions and plan your interview techniques

 If you want to assess their adaptability, ask them to describe a time when they failed to meet a sales quota and how they overcame it.
-Get a feel for their sales experience by asking them how they handled a tough prospect.
+When evaluating their sales experience, be sure to include questions that reveal their objection handling skills, such as how they responded to a tough prospect or overcame client objections.
 Explore their big-picture thinking by asking them for ideas on a go-to-market strategy for your newest product.

 Keep detailed notes of their responses so you can go back and review them after the interview.
 Consider keeping a scorecard for each interviewee that will give you a clear picture of each candidate’s strengths and weaknesses.